GorokhovSemyon/GorokhovSemyon/README.md

 I am a Python/C++ ML/AI Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - :dart: I’m currently learning Algorithms / ML / AI

-- :telescope: I'm interested in ML and Data Science
+- :telescope: I'm interested in ML, AI and Data Science

 - :mailbox: You can get me through telegram or yandex mail, links to which are in the profile header